jecreative/gatsby-plugin-source-aem/README.md

 # Gatsby Plugin Source AEM

-This Gatsby plugin sources data from Adobe Experience Manager (AEM), allowing you to build Gatsby sites with content managed in AEM.
+Source data from Adobe Experience Manager (AEM) to build Gatsby sites using content managed in AEM with this plugin.

-## Installation
+## 🚀 Installation

-Install the plugin with npm or yarn:
+Install the plugin using npm or yarn:

 ```sh
 npm install gatsby-plugin-source-aem